 Curriculum Vitae (2 pages maximum)

-|A personal education and career goal statement (1000 words or less)||2_LastName_Goal.pdf|
+|Personal education and career development statement (1500 words or less)||2_LastName_Personal.pdf|

-|Two letters of recommendation, including one from the student’s major professor||3_LastName_RecLtr1.pdf and 3_LastName_RecLtr2.pdf|
+|Two letters of recommendation, including one from a faculty member with knowledge of the student’s academic and research (when applicable) performance||3_LastName_RecLtr1.pdf and 3_LastName_RecLtr2.pdf|

-|Clear, scanned copy of all official undergraduate and graduate student transcripts||5_LastName_Transcript.pdf|
+|Clear digital or scanned copy of undergraduate and graduate student transcripts||5_LastName_Transcript1.pdf and 5_LastName_Transcript2.pdf|

 |For applicants in a state or territory not served by an eligible Sea Grant program, but applying through an eligible Sea Grant program, a written statement from the Sea Grant Knauss Fellowship Program Manager referring applicant to the most appropriate eligible Sea Grant program must be included||6_LastName_Out_of_State|

-- February 22, 2019 - Application materials due to California Sea Grant, 5pm PT.
+- February 18, 2022 - Application materials due to California Sea Grant, 5pm PT.

-- February - March 2019 - Interviews by California Sea Grant staff to select up to six finalists.
+- February - March 2022 - Interviews by California Sea Grant staff to select up to six finalists.

-- April 5, 2019 - Finalists application materials from Sea Grant programs are due to the National Sea Grant Office by 5:00 pm EDT.
+- April 1, 2022 - Finalists application materials from Sea Grant programs are due to the National Sea Grant Office by 5:00 pm EDT.

-- November XX-XX, 2019 - Placement Week (exact dates TBD); selected applicants are required to travel to Washington, DC, for interviews with potential hosts.
+- November XX-XX, 2022 - Placement Week (exact dates TBD); selected applicants are required to travel to Washington, DC, for interviews with potential hosts.

-- February 1, 2020 - Start of the fellowship.
+- February 1, 2023 - Start of the fellowship.